Central European Football League: 2014

+Final

-CEFL Bowl IX was played in Ivančna Gorica on 20 July, where Vukovi won the title beating Silverhawks 27–17.
+CEFL Bowl IX was played in Ivančna Gorica on July 20, where Vukovi won the title beating the Silverhawks 27–17.

 2015

-The 2015 season was once again played with four teams.
-Belgrade Vukovi and Ljubljana Silverhawks have extended their membership, accompanied by two returning teams Novi Sad Dukes from Serbia and the Cineplexx Blue Devils from Austria.
-Kragujevac Wild Boars and Budapest Docler Wolves have left the league.
+The 2015 season once again held league play with four teams.
+Belgrade Vukovi and Ljubljana Silverhawks extended their membership, while the Kragujevac Wild Boars and Budapest Docler Wolves departed.
+In their places, both the Novi Sad Dukes and the Cineplexx Blue Devils rejoined.